IVDR regulation image

 Learn more in-depth details on the IVDR, and how to comply with the language translation requirements of the regulation.

-a) In January 2022 the Council and the European Parliament decided on a general extension of the transition period to 26 May 2025, with longer extensions to 26 May 2026, and 26 May 2027 for certain classes of devices for which the conformity procedure of Directive 98/79/EC did not require the involvement of a Notified Body.
-Additionally, a deadline of 26 May 2028 was introduced for certain provisions concerning devices manufactured and used in health institutions.
+a) In January 2022, the Council and European Parliament approved a general transition period extension for IVDR compliance until 26 May 2025.
+They also granted longer extensions for certain device classes: Until 26 May 2026 and 26 May 2027 for devices that previously did not require a Notified Body under Directive 98/79/EC.
+Until 26 May 2028 for specific provisions related to devices manufactured and used within health institutions.

 b) According to Jones Day, in January 2023 the European Commission (EC) issued a Proposal for a Regulation extending the period during which devices compliant with the old EU legislation on medical devices can continue to be placed on the EU market.
 The EC also proposed eliminating any “sell-off” restrictions for devices legally placed on the market during the transition time.